As freelance web and graphic designers, it’s our job to listen to feedback and complete revisions so the client is happy with their final design.

 If you give in and complete revisions for free, you’re breaching what YOU said in your contract.

-You're also giving the client permission to ask for more free stuff and get away with more unfair things.
+You're also giving the client permission to ask for more free stuff and get away with more unfair behaviour.

 The client isn’t the bad guy here.
 If you aren’t standing by your boundaries and your contract, your client will just subconsciously take this as permission to get free things from you.

 If you stand firm, your client will respect that.
-They’re smart and they probably do the same thing in their business.
+They’re smart and they probably do the same thing in their business if they’re a business owner.

 5. Create a template

-It can feel icky to say no to a client who just asked you for extra changes and tell them they have to pay extra.
+It can feel icky saying no to a client who just asked you for extra changes.
+It can feel even worse telling them you’ll charge them extra for them.

-If you’re using email, used canned email responses.
+If you’re using Gmail, used their ‘canned email responses’ feature.
 If you're using a project management system, create a separate ‘Project’ that includes scripts.
 Then when you need to use one, just go into that project, copy it, go back into the client project and paste it in the conversation.

 Using a script takes the ickiness away and makes the conversation less personal.

-Without a script, you probably spend 30 minutes each time writing it, dreading how your client will react.
-But your client will probably read it and agree to stick to your terms, because they’re not as scary and demanding as you think they’re going to be.
+Without a script you’ll probably spend 30 minutes writing these replies each time you need to, agonizing over every word, worrying how your client will react.
+But your client will probably read it and agree to stick to your terms, because they’re not as scary and unreasonable as you think they’re going to be.

 They’re reasonable if you are reasonable.
 And simply reminding your client of your terms IS reasonable.